Skip to main content

 Open-source AI accounting: ERPNext is bolt-on.
 ERPClaw is AI-native.

-ERPNext is the open-source default but its AI is plug-in stack: changAI, NextAI, Ollama integrations, Composio.
+ERPNext is the open-source default but its AI is a plug-in stack: changAI, NextAI, Ollama integrations, Composio.
 Per ChatGPT's own framing.
-ERPClaw is the first open-source AI-native ERP. open source, self-hosted, free forever, full ERP scope.
+ERPClaw is the first open-source AI-native ERP we've found.
+GPL v3, self-hosted, free forever, full ERP scope.
 Here's the honest comparison.

 By Nikhil Jathar, Co-founder, ERPClaw